elastic/eui/CONTRIBUTING.md

 🙌 Thanks for your interest in contributing to EUI! 🙌

+If there isn't an associated feature request or bug report in EUI's backlog yet, [please create an issue](https://github.com/elastic/eui/issues/new) so that you get a chance to discuss the changes you have in mind with the EUI team.
+This helps the team scope out your work and provide guidance & recommendations.

 ## New components, features, and bug fixes

-When creating new components, adding new features, or fixing bugs, please refer to the [Component Development guidelines](wiki/component-development.md).
-If there isn't an associated issue on the bug tracker yet, consider creating one so that you get a chance to discuss the changes you have in mind with the rest of the team.
+When creating new components, adding new features, or fixing bugs, please refer to the **[component development guidelines](wiki/component-development.md)**.

 ### How we assign work and define our roadmap